Tips to Choose Mountain Bike Fender Extensions

 Once you’re done choosing your fender extensions, this video tutorial by Mudhuggger shows you exactly how to fit their fender extensions.

 You may still be wondering why you should put fenders on a mountain bike, to begin with.
 If so, be sure to read our related article for more information.
+Furthermore, you can find more information about adding a mountain bike mudguard extension to your bike in this article too.

 Examples of Mountain Bike Fender Extensions And Their Compatibility